MS Society funds research to explore role of gut in pediatric MS

 With such excitement and possibility, enrolment in this first-of-its-kind multi-centre study has already begun.
 Dr. Tremlett, for her part, has been at the forefront of research linking MS and the gut microbiome – her work with Dr. Emmanuelle Waubant at the University of California, San Francisco, offers preliminary data in support of a link between the gut and neurodegenerative disease, specifically pediatric MS. This study will also bring together, for the first time, both the Canadian and US Pediatric MS and demyelinating disease networks.

-system, and vice versa.
-We already know there’s a gut-brain
+immune system, and vice versa.
+We already know there’s a gut-brain connection,

-the link and trying to understand the influence of the gut
+examining the link and trying to understand the influence of the gut microbiota

-differences were observed and the MS drug treatments appeared
+were observed and the MS drug treatments appeared influential,” says Dr.

 - 30 -